xkbcommon/libxkbcommon/doc/rules-format.md

  $azerty     caps:digits_row = +capslock(digits_row):1
   *          misc:typo       = +typo(base):1
   *          lv3:ralt_alt    = +level3(ralt_alt):1
-// Repeat the previous rules set for indexes 2 to 4
+// Repeat the previous rules set for indices 2 to 4
 ```

 we would have the following resolutions of <em>[symbols]</em>: